Round Hill Club

-Becoming certified as either a COACH or PRO means that you carry all the benefits and credibility of certification.
-PRO is our higher level of certification, while COACH is where most of our instructors are certified at initially.
-You can attempt to upgrade your rating as well if you do not receive the grade you desired.
+Becoming certified as either an ASSOCIATE COACH or COACH or PRO means that you carry all the benefits and credibility of certification.
+PRO is our higher level of certification, while COACH is the level most of our instructors fall into.
+ASSOCIATE COACH is where coaches will fall who tend to be more novice in teaching and skills.

 How many certified instructors usually achieve that level?

 Historically, approximately 15% of our members achieve the PRO level on their first attempt.
 That said, we don’t pass a percentage of instructors in each workshop as FAIL, ASSOCIATE COACH, COACH or PRO.
 Each coach is individually evaluated relative to the standard of certification and is not compared to the other coaches at the workshop.

 Can I take any workshop to achieve the Pro rating?

 Yes!
 The material presented in any one of our workshops across the country is the same whether your goal is to become a certified ASSOCIATE COACH, certified COACH or certified PRO.
 The rating you achieve from our certification workshop will be dependent on how well you demonstrate comprehension and mastery of the material presented.

 What am I tested on to become certified?

 You are tested on your knowledge and abilities in three main categories:

 - Playing & Demonstrating Skills